Investment property and second home mortgage rates in 2023

 Second home interest rates: Slightly above market

 A second home is not a primary residence, so lenders see more risk and charge higher interest rates.
-But not nearly as high as investment property rates.
+However, it’s essential to note that these rates are considerably more favorable than those associated with investment properties.
 The interest rate on your second home should be less than half a percent higher than what you’d qualify for on a primary home loan.

 Down payment: Usually 10% or more

-Some lenders will want 10% down for a vacation home.
-And if your application isn’t as strong (say you have a lower credit score or smaller cash reserves), you may have to put 20% or more down.
+You’ll likely be required to put down at least 10% for a vacation home.
+And if your application isn’t as strong (say you have a lower credit score or smaller cash reserves), you might be required to make a down payment of 20% or more.

 Credit score: 640 or higher

-Purchasing a second home or vacation home requires a higher credit score: typically 640 and up, depending on the lender.
-Lenders will also look for less debt and more affordability — meaning tighter debt-to-income ratios.
+Purchasing a second home or vacation home requires a higher credit score: typically 640 and up, depending on the mortgage lender.
+Lenders will also look for less debt and more affordability — meaning tighter debt-to-income ratios, or DTIs.
 Substantial cash reserves (extra funds in the bank after closing) are a big help, too.

 Investment property mortgage rates and rules